askprod/d1_bot/README.md

 TODO:
   - Global
+    - Rename folder configs to config
+    - Namespace ruby files and use inheritance
     - Display config properly in prompt instead instead of just puts
     - Handle when process is exited/browser is closed to properly kill everything
     - Reload tab/browser if no message has been received in x minutes